When you want to bake a loaf…

 After an hour, lift and fold the dough and bring it into a smooth ball of dough.
 Literally pick up a handful of dough from one side of the bowl, lift it and fold it over the rest of the dough to the other side of the bowl; you don’t need to pull it tight.
 Then turn the bowl and repeat the process, do it about 20-25 times maximum, until its a smooth ball.

 Please note: you will only need to perform this many pulls and folds on this first occasion; after this, far fewer pulls and folds will be required to pull the dough into a ball before covering and leaving it again.
 You do NOT need to perform 20-25 each time.

 these two clips show the lifting and folding action:

 *I’ve included a link to my YouTube channel below to show more videos of all of the processes.

-Cover the bowl again and leave it out on the kitchen counter; perform the lifting and folding actions 2 to 4 more times over the next few hours, the more the merrier, then re cover the bowl, and leave it on the counter overnight.
+Cover the bowl again and leave it out on the kitchen counter; perform sets of the lifting and folding action 2 to 4 more times over the next few hours, the more the merrier, then re cover the bowl, and leave it on the counter overnight.
 This is often termed as the ‘bulk fermentation’ period.

 (During the summer, if you live in a warm country, or if your kitchen is very warm all the time, try and do all of this as late as possible into the evening as the heat will speed up the process and it may over prove, but otherwise, leave it out on the kitchen counter.)